simplecomplex/php-validate/README-RULESET.md

 ### Multidimensional validation ###

+// tableElements|listItems must require container.
+// Ideally iterable or loopable, but that would effectively
+// make tableElements|listItems incompatible with primitive class
+// those members are public, but doesn't implement \Traversable.

+// The 'empty' rule is not compatible with tableElements|listItems.

 #### Test against a set of rules ####

 A validation ruleset is a list of rules (```Validator``` methods)